AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 CloudN supports REST API that allows third party software integration.
 REST API document can be found at CloudN console Help menu.
 For an example of how to use REST API, check out `this link. <http://docs.aviatrix.com/en/latest/HowTos/aviatrix_apis_datacenter_extension.html>`__

+CloudN performs two major functions.
+One is to extend your datacenter to multi cloud (ACX).
+Another is to connect encrypted tunnel to an existing VPC/VNet.

-To learn how CloudN Datacenter Extension works and how to build flat full mesh network, read `this document. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`__
+To learn how CloudN Aviatrix Cloud Interconnect (ACX)  works and how to build flat full mesh network, read `this document. <http://docs.aviatrix.com/Solutions/aviatrix_aws_meshVPC.html>`__

-CloudN can also be used as a virtual router to work with Aviatrix Cloud Gateway, AWS VGW, Azure VPN Gateway and Google VPN Gateway for building 1-click encrypted tunnels.
+CloudN can also be used as a virtual router for site2cloud function to work with Aviatrix Cloud Gateway, AWS VGW, Azure VPN Gateway and Google VPN Gateway for building encrypted tunnels.
 To learn more on this use case, follow `this link. <http://docs.aviatrix.com/Solutions/aviatrix_aws_transitvpc.html>`__

 Download the Image
 =======================